10shrma03/03-pizza-menu/README.md

 ## Introduction

 Fast React Pizza Co. is a modern web application designed to enhance the online pizza ordering experience.
-The app allows users to browse through a variety of pizzas, customize their orders, and seamlessly add items to their cart.

 ## Features